-What drives the occurrence of natural hazards, and how can we forecast and respond to these events?
+What drives the occurrence of natural hazards, and how can we forecast and respond to volcanic eruptions and earthquakes?
 What can past climate records teach us about future climate change?
-How is the movement of continental plates reflected in the landscape around us?
-If these are questions that you might ask, then this could be the course for you.
+How is the movement of tectonic plates reflected in the landscape around us?
+If these are questions that you might ask, then this is the course for you.

 Follow Earth Sciences at Birmingham on Twitter